-The term procurement is a tricky one.
-It may be an essential process for businesses, but few have a full understanding of it.
-In fact, it’s often used interchangeably with purchasing, despite the two occupying different roles.
-While purchasing is a very cut and dry practice – it focuses on money spent and goods acquired – procurement is a much broader responsibility.
+The term procurement is a tricky one, and digital procurement can be even trickier to nail down.
+Procurement is an essential process for businesses, but few have a full understanding of it.
+In fact, it’s often used interchangeably with purchasing or sourcing, despite the three occupying different roles.
+While purchasing is a very cut and dry practice — it focuses on money spent and goods acquired — procurement is a much broader responsibility.

 The Relentless Rise of Digital

 The digital revolution has changed everything we come into contact with, from telephones to doorbells, cat doors, heating systems, watches and even our favorite books.
 It’s no longer a surprise to hear that something has gone digital, whether it’s designed for the consumer market or big business.
 Procurement is no different.

 Before we get into the meat of the matter, we need a foundation of what digital procurement actually is.
 Firstly, staying up to date on cutting edge trends and terminology is key to staying competitive.
 People are going to be tossing words like “digitization” around quite a bit, and knowing what they are talking about will help planning going forward.

 Creating a Chain of Transformation

 For instance, the terms digitization, digitalization and digital transformation are often used interchangeably.
 However, they have distinct meanings, particularly in the context of manufacturing and procurement.
 They can be treated as steps in a chain, starting with a literal conversion and ending with the creation of new markets.